NKuusik/parallel-text/README.md

 ### Option 3: Run for production on remote server using Docker

 - Add Docker secrets on remote server in `/root/django_secrets`
-- Run GitHub Actions on push to master
+- Push to master prompting deployment via GitHub Action
     - For other branch, temporarily change branches value in `.github/workflows/deploy.yml`

-If Docker secrets are not properly configured, will the back-end will default to local access only.
+If Docker secrets are not properly configured, the back-end will default to local access only.